singerdjq/Dcmovie/README.md

 Googlemap javascript for address

 E-commerce system
 Guests add the item in their cart and check out without login.
 The item is kept until guests empty the cart.
+With search function to find the movies.

 Authentication System
 It has three types of users, Admin, general users and guests.